 Skip to content

-The Health and Safety at Work Amendment Act 2026 introduces a clearer expectation: organisations must focus on their critical risks.
+The Health and Safety at Work Amendment Act 2026 will force ALL organisations in NZ to focus on their critical risks with effective workplace risk assessment across Auckland and NZ businesses.

-Once enacted, every New Zealand business will need to answer a simple question:
+This means ALL New Zealand business will need to answer two simple questions:

 A critical risk is any hazard with the credible potential to cause: